Manzoomeh/BasisCore.Server.Node/README.md

-# BasisCore NodeJS Webserver
+# BasisCore Node Webserver

+- For ten years, Manzomeh Negaran Company specialized in developing websites using C# as the primary web server technology.
+However, as the Node.js community grew and the language demonstrated its extensive capabilities, a strategic decision was made to adopt and develop a Node.js version of their web server.
-BasisCore is a robust NodeJS webserver designed to parallel the functionality and performance of its C# counterpart.
-It offers a comprehensive suite of features tailored to meet the needs of modern web applications.
+- BasisCore Node represents a robust implementation of a Node.js web server, carefully crafted to match and even exceed the functionality set by its C# predecessor.
+It boasts a comprehensive array of features specifically tailored to cater to the demands of modern web applications.
+This versatile web server empowers developers to seamlessly retrieve data from diverse sources and databases on the server side.
+It then facilitates the efficient rendering and display of this data using a set of intuitive basis commands, optimizing both development efficiency and application performance.

+- Additionally, our [academy](https://academy.basiscore.com/)  and [docs](https://docs.basiscore.com/index.html) page offers tutorials, guides, and best practices designed to enhance your proficiency in utilizing BasisCore Node effectively.
+Whether you're new to Basiscore or seeking newer techniques, our academy resources are tailored to support your learning journey.
+Together, these resources not only facilitate a thorough grasp of our web server's capabilities but also empower developers to leverage its features to build robust and efficient web applications.

 ## Features

-### Database Connectivity
+### Connectivity

+- This web server supports a diverse array of data sources, enabling robust integration into web pages.
+By leveraging these connections, developers can ensure the creation of well-built websites that are responsive and efficient in data handling.
+- From traditional SQL databases to modern NoSQL solutions like MongoDB, the web server accommodates various types of data storage.
+This versatility allows developers to choose the most suitable data source for their application's specific needs, whether it involves transactional integrity, flexible schema design, or high scalability.
 - **MongoDB:** Integrate with MongoDB for scalable, flexible NoSQL data storage.
 - **[Edge](https://github.com/Manzoomeh/BasisCore.Server.Edge):** Python base gateway for communicate with BasisCore webserver.
 The BasisEdge framework is an ideal tool for developers who prioritize ease of access and security in their network development projects.
 As the name suggests, BasisEdge sits at the edge of the network.
 - **MySQL:** Utilize MySQL for robust, relational database management.
 - **Sccket:** Use it to connect and show datas from socket connections.
 - **SQLite:** Employ SQLite for lightweight, file-based database operations.
-- **Redis:** Integrate with Redis for efficient, in-memory data caching and messaging.
 - **SQL:** Use Sql Connection for commands easily and with high performance.

 ### Advanced Command and Caching System